Swansea University and BLOODHOUND

 Engineering at Swansea University has an extensive track record of industrial collaboration and has significantly contributed to a number of prestigious projects.
 From the aerodynamic design of the THRUST Supersonic Car, which currently holds the world land-speed record, to aerodynamically designing the BLOODHOUND Supersonic Car.

-This will see the College of Engineering’s involvement in pushing the boundaries of engineering and builds on the previous success of working on the THRUST Supersonic Car.
+This will see the our involvement in pushing the boundaries of engineering and builds on the previous success of working on the THRUST Supersonic Car.